Solar Panels (Solar PV)

 Solar Panels (Solar PV) system will take power from the Solar Panels “first” naturally and will only draw power from the grid if there is insufficient power available from the Solar Panels.
 The flow of electricity in a system is determined by the electrical potential at all points in the system.
 The simplest analogy is to think of the flow of electricity in a network of conductors connected to the grid as being like the flow of water through a network of pipes connected to a water main.
 If there is more pressure in the network of pipes than in the water main, water will flow out into the water main – and vice-versa.

-Solar Panels (Solar PV) modules have a manufacturer’s warranty of 30 years and a working lifetime of 40 years and beyond.
+We use Peimar Solar Panels (Solar PV), these modules have a 20 year product warranty and a 30 year performance warranty with a working lifetime of 40 years and beyond.
 As the photovoltaic effect is a naturally occurring phenomenon, there is nothing to say that the panels will not continue to create electricity for as long as they are in sunlight.
-A Solar Panel (Solar PV) system that is designed, installed, and maintained well will operate very efficiently for at least 25 years.
+A Solar Panel (Solar PV) system that is designed, installed, and maintained well will operate very efficiently for at least 30 years.
 The best way to ensure and extend the life and effectiveness of your PV system is to purchase quality components from a reputable company who will guarantee that your system is correctly installed and commissioned.

 No, you will still have an electricity bill with Solar Panels (Solar PV).
-We aim to design a bespoke system for you that will reduce your bills by up to 50% – there is a payback period on the system of approx. 8 years – however, with electricity prices on the rise and the possibility of selling back the grid in 2021 we expect the pay back period to reduce.
+We aim to design a bespoke system for you that will reduce your bills by up to 50% – there is a payback period on the system of approx. 8 years.

 Here at NRG Panel we use top quality Solar Panels (Solar PV) sourced directly from Europe with some of the highest warranties and efficiency levels on the market.